-Quake - Arguably a pioneer of this trope in video games.
+Quake - One of the pioneers of this trope in video games.
 (Although this was due to the limitation of the 8-bit graphics used at the time.)

 "Which do you prefer, the brown castle, the greenish-brown temple, or the other brown castle?" — Zero Punctuation